linzhiqiu/t2v_metrics/README.md

          "someone talks on the phone happily while another person sits angrily"] scores = clip_flant5_score(images=images, texts=texts) # scores[i][j] is the score between image i and text j
 ```
+**Disclaimer:** If you would like to use text generation with CLIP-FlanT5, please downgrade the transformers package to `transformers==4.36.1`.
 ## (Preview) NEW! - Video Inference:

 This is a preview version of a new feature for T2V: video inference!
 Note that this feature requires installation of `flash-attn`.
 Please do this in addition to the evironment setup above to align with your system environment.